A Survey of Model Compression and Acceleration for Deep Neural Networks: Other Types of Approaches

 The work in \cite{Huang2016} targeted the Residual Network based model with a spatially varying computation time, called stochastic depth, which enabled the seemingly contradictory setup to train short networks and used deep networks at test time.
 It started with very deep networks, while during training, for each mini-batch, randomly dropped a subset of layers and bypassed them with the identity function.
 Following this direction, thew work in \cite{DBLP:journals/corr/YamadaIK16} proposed a pyramidal residual networks with stochastic depth.
 In \cite{blockdrop}, Wu \textit{et al.} proposed an approach that learns to dynamically choose which layers of a deep network to execute during inference so as to best reduce total computation.
 Veit \textit{et al.} exploited convolutional networks with adaptive inference graphs to adaptively define their network topology conditioned on the input image \cite{Veit2018}.

 Other approaches to reduce the convolutional overheads include using FFT based convolutions \cite{b70224ae04784e15b91d2056c46924a6} and fast convolution using the Winograd algorithm \cite{DBLP:conf/cvpr/LavinG16}.
 Zhai \textit{et al.} \cite{DBLP:journals/corr/ZhaiWKCLZF16} proposed a strategy call stochastic spatial sampling pooling, which speed-up the pooling operations by a more general stochastic version.
 Saeedan \textit{et al.} presented a novel pooling layer for convolutional neural networks termed detail-preserving pooling (DPP), based on the idea of inverse bilateral filters \cite{saeedan2018dpp}.
 Those works only aim to speed up the computation but not reduce the memory storage.
+The MobileNetV2 \cite{Sandler_2018_CVPR} proposed the novel inverted residual structure.